A Highly Linear and Flexible FPGA-Based Time-to-Digital Converter: EXPERIMENTS AND RESULTS

 A linear regression model was applied to determine the linearity of the measurement results.
 The residuals of the linear regression model are calculated by the difference between the experimental TDC output from the predicated line at a given TDC input using $TDC_{output}- Predicted_{output}$.
+Each histogram has a measurement count of over 10k, and 1000 frames of histograms were saved for the average TDC output calculation, leading to approximately 10M total counts for each data point.
+The Standard Deviation of each TDC output, which is calculated from 1000 frames of histograms, improves as the time resolution decreases from 5.00~ps to 87.74~ps.
+No significant Standard Deviation differences occur between the traditional thermometer method and the proposed states-based method, which potentially indicates that the Standard Deviation was mainly affected by the jitters of the Start and Stop signal rather than the TDC itself.

-From Fig.\ref{fig:longtime}(b), the peak-to-peak residuals' range of the 5.00ps time resolution is [-5,5, 6.92], while the 10.04ps and 21.65ps are [-1.99, 3.96] and [-0.86, 0.90] respectively.
-A similar trend occurs for the 43.96ps, 64.12ps and 87.74ps bin widths which have a residual of [-0.78, 0.70], [-0.65, 0.64], and [-0.58, 0.60], respectively.
-As Fig.\ref{fig:longtime}(c) shows, the distribution of the residuals shares a similar trend as the DNL and INL, which achieve improvement as the LSB increases.
+From Fig. \ref{fig:longtime}(c), the peak-to-peak residuals' range of the 5.00~ps time resolution is [-5.5, 6.92], while the 10.04~ps and 21.65~ps are [-1.99, 3.96] and [-0.86, 0.90] respectively.
+A similar trend occurs for the 43.96~ps, 64.12~ps and 87.74~ps bin widths which have a residual of [-0.78, 0.70], [-0.65, 0.64], and [-0.58, 0.60], respectively.
+As Fig. \ref{fig:longtime}(c), Fig. \ref{fig:longtime}(d), and Fig. \ref{fig:longtime}(e) show, the distribution of the residuals shares a similar trend as the DNL and INL, which achieve improvement as the time resolution decreases from 5.00~ps to 87.74 ps.
+The testing results of the traditional thermometer method at 5.63~ps are shown in Fig. \ref{fig:longtime}(a), Fig. \ref{fig:longtime}(b), and Fig. \ref{fig:longtime}(c), with decreased linear trend and more distributed residuals compared with the other states-based time resolutions.
+The FWHM of the residual distribution of 5.00 ps, 10.04 ps and 21.56 ps is 3.8 LSB, 2.2 LSB, and 1.4 LSB, respectively, while not much difference is shown on 43.87 ps, 64.12 ps, and 87.74 ps, which are approximately 1.2 LSB.

-The oscillations shown in Fig.\ref{fig:longtime}(b) and Fig.\ref{fig:longtime}(c) are due to repetition of the fine code in the entire measurement range.
-Since the measurement range is 5ns or 8ns, and the fine measurement range is 1.667ns, the fine code is repeated 3 or 5 times approximately.
-As described in Section \ref{sq:state-based-TDC} no blank histograms were observed in Fig,\ref{fig:longtime}(a), hence, no missing code was found in this experiment contributing to a higher level of linearity.
+The oscillations shown in Fig. \ref{fig:longtime}(c), Fig. \ref{fig:longtime}(d), \ref{fig:longtime}(e) are due to repetition of the fine code in the entire measurement range.
+Since the measurement range is 5~ns or 8~ns, and the fine measurement range is 1.667~ns, the fine code is repeated 3 or 5 times.
+As described in Section \ref{sq:state-based-TDC} no blank histograms were observed in Fig. \ref{fig:longtime}(a), hence, no missing code was found in this experiment.